polashmahmud/banglakit/README.md

-# 🗓️ @polashmahmud/bangla-date-utils
+# @polashmahmud/bangla-date-utils

-A lightweight JavaScript utility to easily display **Bangla (Bengali) dates** and **convert English digits to Bangla digits**.
+A lightweight JavaScript utility for displaying Bangla (Bengali) dates and converting English numbers into Bangla digits.
-It helps developers localize their apps with Bangla date and number formatting in just a few lines.
+It allows developers to easily localize their applications with Bangla date and number formatting.

 ---

-## 🚀 Features
+## Features

-✅ Convert English numbers → Bangla digits
+- Convert English numbers to Bangla digits
-✅ Display today's date in Bangla
+- Display today’s date in Bangla
-✅ Works with Vue, React, Next.js, Node.js, or any JavaScript/TypeScript project
+- Works with Vue, React, Next.js, Node.js, or any JavaScript/TypeScript project
-✅ TypeScript support with zero dependencies
+- Built with TypeScript and has zero dependencies

 ---

-## 📦 Installation
+## Installation

+You can install the package using npm or yarn:

 ```bash
 npm install @polashmahmud/bangla-date-utils